The day has finally arrived!

 Technical difficulties can break a launch, and often do

 Make sure everything is working.
 I can’t give you a real checklist for this, because it’s a big, complex topic, and since there are so many ways to build, host, and run a site, anything specific I wrote would be 90% irrelevant to everyone who read this.
-That said, there are some basic items which should be in the forefront of your mind.
+That said, there are some basic items that should be in the forefront of your mind.

 Make sure your site works for all major browsers

 Even Internet Explorer.
 There are very few things more frustrating when designing a site than making something very cool and discovering that it works in Chrome, Safari, Firefox, and . . . not Internet Explorer, because if one browser is messing up, it’s always Internet Explorer.
-IE is still the browser of choice for about 10% of the internet (which is millions of people).
-So, if you don’t support it, that’s ten percent of your potential market, poof, gone.
-Maybe that’s worth it to you, maybe it’s not, but be aware.

 Ensure Everything Works Properly on Mobile

 More and more people are visiting sites from mobile devices, so it’s very important to make sure your site renders properly on these devices.
 If they have to pinch and zoom or try to adjust your site so that it is readable, it will leave a bad impression and most visitors will likely leave and never come back again.
 Even worse, it hurts your SEO with Google.
-Use Google’s mobile friendly test to make sure your site works properly.
+Use Google’s mobile-friendly test to make sure your site works properly.

 Get Open Graph Working Correctly